| | | | | |

 Instructions

 • Turn on your Instant Pot and press the Sauté button.
 Add the bacon and cook until almost crispy.
-Remove the bacon from the pot with a spider strainer or slotted spoon and place it in a bowl.
-Set aside.
+Remove the bacon from the pot with a spider strainer or slotted spoon to leave the bacon fat behind, and place it in a bowl.

 • Add the beef chunks in batches and cook until browned.* Remove the beef and place them in a large bowl.
 Continue cooking remaining beef until they are all browned.
 Add the flour to the cooked beef, and toss to coat.